chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 2. The left side of the window contains the list of environments.
 Select an environment from the list.

-3. The right side of the window will show the run list for the selected environment.
+3. The right side of the window shows the run list for the selected environment.

 4. Select the run list for a specific environment.